From our blog

 Australia just wouldn't be the same without horses.
 These beautiful animals have played a key role in shaping our culture, society and environment.
 The National Museum of Australia is currently exploring this history with a new project, Horses in Australia, focusing on our nation's equine and equestrian heritage.

-Details of our forthcoming exhibition, including concept designs and themes.
+Details of our forthcoming exhibition, Spirited: Australia's Horse Story.

 From cups won by champions, to a quilt embroidered by a teenage girl.